 Marisé is currently Research Assistant in MaTHiSiS (Managing Affective-learning THrough Intelligent atoms and Smart InteractionS), a project funded by the European Union under the H2020 work programme that will assist the educational process for learners and their tutors and caregivers by creating a novel and continuously adaptable "robot/machine/computer"-human interaction ecosystem to enhance vocational training, workplace learning and education for individuals with or without Special Educational Needs and Disabilities (SEND).

 She is also working towards a multidisciplinary PhD in rehabilitation and health care research and human factors.
 Her PhD aims to develop, through a user-centred, "in the wild" approach, an easy to use, accessible, and affordable system, compatible with different educational robots, that students with disabilities and their teachers can effectively use to assist and enhance the learning experience.

 Marisé participated as Research Associate in EDUROB (EDUcational ROBotics for people with learning disabilities), a project carried out within the Lifelong Learning Programme of the European Commission.
 This project aimed to explore the use of robotics in education for people with learning disabilities and offered a solution for its integration in the education of children with Special Educational Needs (SEN).

-Marisé is especially interested in research involving Computer-Human Interaction, UX and UI design and development, assistive technologies, and improving the accessibility of current technologies.
+Marisé is especially interested in research involving Computer-Human Interaction, Robot-Human Interaction, UX and UI design and development, assistive technologies, and improving the accessibility of current technologies.